 - Widespread use of misleading sales gimmicks

-- Poor reputation for customer service and support
+- A poor reputation for customer service and support

-While the company has significant problems in practically all aspects of their service, their sales and marketing efforts stand out as being particularly troublesome.
-Merchant Account Solutions appears to rely entirely on independent sales agents to sell accounts – a practice that almost always leads to a high volume of complaints from merchants.
-Even worse, we’ve seen a significant number of complaints from merchants alleging that they were unknowingly locked into contracts without ever talking to a sales agent or seeing a contract document.
-Based on multiple reports of this kind of fraudulent sales practice, we highly recommend that you carefully avoid giving Merchant Account Services any of your personal information (particularly your business checking account number), unless, for some reason, you actually want to sign up with them.
+Unfortunately, there don’t appear to be any significant changes to the company’s highly problematic sales practices.
+We’re continuing to see fresh complaints from merchants alleging that they were unknowingly locked into contracts without ever talking to a sales agent or seeing a contract document.
+Based on multiple reports of these kinds of fraudulent sales practices, we highly recommend that you carefully avoid giving Merchant Account Services any of your personal information (particularly your business checking account number).

 Table of Contents